IPGP/morumotto/README.md

     python manage.py createsuperuser
     ```

 Fill the required informations.
-Don't forget it, it will be your administrator user for the MORUMOTTO software
+Don't forget it, it will be your administrator user for the Morumotto software

 All good, you're ready to go now !